WordPress/gutenberg/packages/components/src/panel/README.md

 # Panel

-Panel creates a container with a header that can take collapsible PanelBody components to easily create a user friendly interface for affecting state and attributes within Gutenberg.
+The Panel creates a container with a header that can take collapsible PanelBody components to easily create a user friendly interface for affecting state and attributes within Gutenberg.

 ### Sub-Components